-Why do I have to pay a commission as a buyer?
+Why might I have to pay a finder's fee as a buyer?

-We provide two very important services to potential buyers:
+We can do this because we provide two very important services to potential buyers:

-The first service we bring is the possibility to “test” their properties before they buy them, which can save them a lot of money in both scenarios (when buying or when not buying).
-If they decide to buy, they will have more valid arguments during negotiations, and if otherwise, after staying at the property they decide not to buy it, then, obviously, they have avoided a costly mistake.
+The first service we bring is the possibility to “test” their properties before they buy them, which can save them a lot of money in both scenarios: if buying or if not buying.
+If buyers, after their stay, they decide to buy, they will have more valid arguments during negotiations; and if otherwise, after staying at the property they decide not to buy it, then, obviously, they would have avoided a costly mistake.

-The second service we provide is to guide potential buyers as to how much their offer should be, as we would know what other offers have been rejected for being too low; or alternatively, what would be the likely offer the owner would be happy with.
+The second service we provide is to guide potential buyers as to how much their offer should be, as we would know what other offers have been rejected for being too low; or alternatively, what would be the likely offer the owner would be happy to accept.